Vector-valued Almost Sure Invariance Principle For Non-stationary Dynamical Systems: A Purely Probabilistic Theorem

 In particularly, if $\sum_{k \ge 1} \alpha_k < \infty $, then almost surely,

 \end{lemma}

-\begin{proof} Before proving this lemma, let's recall the procedure of how to construct Gaussian vectors in \cite{BP}: $G_1$ is constructed arbitrarily, extending probability space to $\Omega \times I$ by an arbitrarily unit interval if original probability space has atoms.
-Inductively, assume $G_1, G_2, \cdots, G_{k-1}$ have been constructed, we partition $\sigma(G_1, \cdots, G_{k-1})$ as countable disjoint ``cylinder''.
-On each cylinder, construct $G_k$ locally, and extend the extended probability space in the same way with an arbitrarily unit interval.
-Obtain global $G_k$ by gluing local $G_k$.
+\begin{proof} Before proving this lemma, let's recall the procedure of how to construct Gaussian vectors in \cite{BP}: $G_1$ is constructed with the distribution $\mu_1$, extend the probability space $\Omega$ to $\Omega \times I$ by multiplying an unit interval $I$ endowed with the Lebesgue measure if the original probability space has atoms.
+Inductively, assume that $G_1, G_2, \cdots, G_{k-1}$ have been constructed, partition the extended probability space such that it is a union of countably many $\sigma(G_1, \cdots, G_{k-1})$-measurable sets.
+Locally, on each of these sets, construct $G_k$, and extend the extended probability space by multiplying a new unit interval.
+Obtain global $G_k$ by gluing all local $G_k$.
 The final extended probability space is $\Omega \times I^{\mathbb{N}}$.